scribd/Weaver/Documentation/KnownIssues.md

 # Known Issues

-This is a list of common (somtimes confusing) issues developers regularly run into when using Weaver.
+This is a list of common (sometimes confusing) issues developers regularly run into when using Weaver.

 ### 1. Ambiguous reference to member 'register(_:scope:name:builder:)'